Simhyeon/r4d/docs/macro_help.md

 MACRO USAGE:

-	This is an abbreivated version full usage.
+	This is an abbreivated version of usage.

 	Refer https://github.com/Simhyeon/r4d/blob/master/docs/macro_indices.md
 	for full usage.